 (2) Any claim received by the MCP that shows no prior payment by a TPP, but the provider's records indicate that the member has third party benefits.

-(RRR) "TPL (third party liability)" means the payment obligations of the TPP for health care services rendered to a member when the member also has third party benefits as described in paragraph (NNN) of this rule.
+(VV) "Third party liability (TPL)" means the payment obligations of the TPP for health care services rendered to a member when the member also has third party benefits as described in paragraph (UU) of this rule.

-(SSS) "TPP (third party payer)" means an individual, an entity, or a program responsible for adjudicating and paying claims for third party benefits rendered to an eligible member.
+(WW) "Third party payer (TPP)" means an individual, an entity, or a program responsible for adjudicating and paying claims for third party benefits rendered to an eligible member.

-(UUU) "Title X services" means services and supplies allowed under 42 U.S.C.
-300 (as in effect December 1, 2014), and provided by a qualified family planning provider.
+(XX) "Title X services" means services and supplies allowed under 42 U.S.C.
+300 (as in effect January 1, 2019), and provided by a qualified family planning provider.

-(VVV) "Tort action," otherwise known as "subrogation," means the right of ODM to recover payment received from a third party payer who may be liable for the cost of medical services and care arising out of an injury, disease, or disability to the member.
+(YY) "Tort action," or "subrogation," means the right of ODM to recover payment received from a third party payer who may be liable for the cost of medical services and care arising out of an injury, disease, or disability to the member.

 Promulgated Under: 119.03

 Rule Amplifies: 5162.03, 5164.02, 5167.03, 5167.10